Odorizer and Flow Meter Solve Low-Flow Odorization Challenges

 A natural gas distributor in central Tennessee had lost confidence in an odorization system at a low flow site.
 The client agreed to test a beta unit of the GPL 750 Odorizer at this challenging site.
 A thermal mass flow meter was installed to accommodate the low and intermittent gas flow to communicate with the odorant injection controller and ensure accurate and repeatable odorization.
-The GPL 750, an eco-friendly odorization system, solved this challenging application.
+The GPL 750, a simple, precise, and reliable system, solved this challenging application.

 Odorization Issues at Low-Flow

 A problematic natural gas odorization site was becoming a burden to a Tennessee natural gas distributor.
 Matt Stennett, the Chief Gas Engineer at the company’s Smithville location, was odorizing natural gas coming into a town using an odorant injection style odorizer with a Williams Pump.
 There were issues with priming the odorant pump, and because there were no remote communications to the odorizer, the client was forced to frequent the site to verify that the pump was working and delivering the odorant correctly.